LDMX-Software/ldmx-software.github.io/docs/Alternative-Photo-Nuclear-Models.md

 myModel.min_products = 1 # Require at least 1 hard particle from the list above

-# Change the default model to the single neutron model
+# Change the default model to the kaon producing model
 mySim.photonuclear_model = myModel

 myFilter = particle_filter.PhotoNuclearProductsFilter().kaon()